danielemarg/Coursera_Capstone/README.md

 # **The Battle of the Neighborhoods**
 Created with IBM Watson Studio

-Project for the <a href= "Coursera's IBM Applied Data Science Capstone course" >https://www.coursera.org/professional-certificates/ibm-data-science</a>
+Project for the <a href="Coursera's IBM Applied Data Science Capstone course">https://www.coursera.org/professional-certificates/ibm-data-science</a>

 See full code in GitHub